English

 Detailed History of Edinburgh Castle Timeline, Events & More

-• 1093 CE: Queen Margaret's passing adds historical importance.
+• 1093 CE: Queen Margaret's passing adds historical importance to the castle, especially after she is declared a saint posthumously.

 Edinburgh Castle Early origins